trippymajo/learningAspNetCore/WebDev.md

 Here Migration files generated.
 4. `Update-Database` - creates database.

+** Manual way **
+1. Create Model
+2. Add Data folder and {name}Context.cs class
+Which will inherit from DbContext and override `OnConfiguring()`
+3. In Program.cs init the DB with new();

 Application is build with dependency injections

-## Dependency injection (DI)
+### Dependency injection (DI)
 Dependency Injection (DI) is a built-in feature of ASP.NET Core that helps manage dependencies in a clean and testable way.
 Instead of creating objects manually, ASP.NET Core injects them automatically where needed.
+(You can do manually injection if working with ADO.NET)
 In C++ we do it all manually via Design patterns like fabric, And passing params in constructors.
 | Lifetime   | Description                          |
 |------------|--------------------------------------|